hanpari/sovereign/source/02/052_drama.md

 "No need."

 He was already aware of that part since he had lived through this once.
 Samara had arrived in the city a week ago and gotten stuck at the airport with a load of baggage.
-Coincidentally, Andrey had been wandering around and offered her help, so they became acquaintances.
-When the wheelchair had broken down, she called Andrey.
+Coincidentally, Andrey, who had been wandering around, offered her a helpful hand, so they became acquaintances.
+When the wheelchair had broken down, she called Andrey, thinking he was a SF mechanic.

 Samara shrugged.
 "Still so impatient!
 A girl would think you didn't need to rush things, taking into account the circumstances.
 We have met again after so many years, Sava - but you made sure to burst the bubble of our happy reunion."